 We can define the process in kanban by creating a visual representation.

-The color-coded kanban board will show you which stages your work is currently at, and what needs to be worked on next.
+The color-coded kanban board will show you which stages your work is currently at and what you need to do next.

-You can ask questions such as how tasks are scheduled, who assigns them, and what their priority is.
-How will they be allocated among team members, based on skills or availability, is another good question to ask.
+You can ask questions such as how to schedule tasks, who assigns them, and their priority.
+Another good question is how to allocate them among team members based on skills or availability.

 Because it is kanban, we do not need to “fix” the process.
 Keep it as fluid as possible.